colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-03-23-531194-fundamentals-of-data-structures-in-c-by-ellis-horowitz-sartaj-sahni-and-susan-anderson-freed.md

 ![Data Structures](https://example.com/data_structures.jpg)

-In today's blog post, we will review the book "Fundamentals of Data Structures in C++" by Ellis Horowitz, Sartaj Sahni, and Susan Anderson-Freed.
+In today's blog post, we will review the book "Fundamentals of Data Structures in C++ by Ellis Horowitz, Sartaj Sahni, and Susan Anderson-Freed.
 This comprehensive book serves as a foundational resource for understanding data structures and their implementation in the C++ programming language.

 ## Overview of the Book